opea-project/GenAIInfra/helm-charts/HPA.md

 - Top level chart name needs to conform to Prometheus metric naming conventions, as it is also used as a metric name prefix (with dashes converted to underscores)
-- Unless pod resource requests, affinity rules, scheduling topology constraints and/or cluster NRI policies are used to better isolate service inferencing pods from each other, instances scaled up on same node may never get to ready state
+- Unless pod resource requests, affinity rules, scheduling topology constraints and/or cluster NRI policies are used to better isolate _CPU_ inferencing pods from each other, service instances scaled up on same node may never get to ready state
 - Current HPA rules are just examples, for efficient scaling they need to be fine-tuned for given setup performance (underlying HW, used models and data types, OPEA version etc)